WebMD Health News

 Fenofibrate 40 mg/ 120 mg

-Fenofibrate (fenofibrate (fenofibrate) ) is also indicated as adjunctive therapy to diet for treatment of adult patients with hypertriglyceridemia.
-Improving glycemic control in diabetic patients showing fasting chylomicronemia will usually reduce fasting triglycerides and eliminate chylomicronemia thereby obviating the need for pharmacologic intervention.
+Fenofibrate capsules are also indicated as adjunctive therapy to diet for treatment of adult patients with severe hypertriglyceridemia.
+Improving glycemic control in diabetic patients showing fasting chylomicronemia will usually obviate the need for pharmacologic intervention.

 DOSAGE AND ADMINISTRATION

-The initial dose is 40 to 120 mg per day.
-Dosage should be individualized according to patient response, and should be adjusted if necessary following repeat lipid determinations at 4 to 8 week intervals.
-The maximum dose is 120 mg per day.
+The initial dose is 50 to 150 mg per day.
+Dosage should be individualized according to patient response, and should be adjusted if necessary following repeat lipid determination at 4 to 8 week intervals.

-Treatment with fenofibrate (fenofibrate (fenofibrate) ) should be initiated at a dose of 40 mg/day in patients with mild to moderately impaired renal function, and increased only after evaluation of the effects on renal function and lipid levels at this dose.
-The use of fenofibrate (fenofibrate (fenofibrate) ) should be avoided in patients with severe renal function.
+In patients with mild-to-moderate renal impairment, treatment with fenofibrate capsules should be initiated at a dose of 50 mg per day, and increased only after evaluation of the effects on renal function and lipid levels at this dose.
+The use of fenofibrate should be avoided in patients with severe renal impairment [see Use in Specific Populations and CLINICAL PHARMACOLOGY].

 Dosage Forms And Strengths